2015 to Present

 Elevation: 1860 feet, Grid: DM33wu91

-Escrow closed on a new QTH in July !!
 My semi-retirement is in full swing.
-Completed the move to AZ at the end of September.
+Completed the move to AZ at the end of September 2015.
 Getting the house and affairs in order here in AZ has taken a lot more effort that I thought it would.
 Ham station has taken lower priority.
 The station itself is also taking a lot more work than planned to set up.
-One antenna is up, the GAP vertical, so full capabilities so far only on 20m, 40m, 80m, and 160.
+The GAP vertical is up so full capabilities are available on 20m, 40m, 80m, and 160.
 One small beverage installed on 160.
-Still have a lot more work to do.
-As you can see just now getting the web site back up.
-Was hosting from home, in the process of moving site to to commercial server.
-Will probably have to write new code to get same functionality as before (ugh!).
+WARC Spiderbeam is up but only at 20 feet.
+The 40 year old TH3 is up at 10 feet.
+I think this antenna has finally seen its day.
+2 meter/70cm FM base station antenna is up.
+So is the 6 meter beam but only at 15feet.
+Feed lines are mostly buried in PVC now.
+Still have a lot more work to do outside and inside the shack.
 Oh well, will be fun.

 1993 to 2015